-- Applicants who have not completed their bachelor's degree level education at a school in the USA, Australia, Canada (English-language provinces), United Kingdom, or New Zealand, and South Africa must provide proof of English proficiency in one of the following ways: - a.
+Applicants who have not completed their bachelor's degree level education at a school in the USA, Australia, Canada (English-language)

+provinces), United Kingdom, or New Zealand, and South Africa must provide proof of English proficiency in one of the following ways:

+- a.
 A minimum score on the Test of English as a Foreign Language (TOEFL) of 79 (iBT), 213 (CBT), or 550 (PBT) or above.
-Some programs require a higher score. - A minimum score on the International English Language Testing System (IELTS) of 6.5. - c.
-Satisfactory completion of the La Verne English Proficiency Test (5.5 or higher in most programs).
-Information regarding registration for the EPT can be found at laverne.edu/admission/graduate/faqs/. - d.
+Some programs require a higher score. - b.
+A minimum score on the International English Language Testing System (IELTS) of 6.5. - c.
 Completion of English 112 at the ELS Language Center.

-Note: These scores are minimum admssion requirements only.
+Note: These scores are minimum admission requirements only.
 Some programs require higher scores.

-2. Copy of valid passport

-- 3. A signed, current Financial Statement found at laverne.edu/admission/graduate/forms/ - Financial documentation, no more than one month old, verifying the statements made on the Financial Statement
+- 2. Copy of valid passport - 3.
+A signed, current Financial Statement found at laverne.edu/admission/graduate/forms/ - 4.
+Financial documentation, no more than one month old, verifying the statements made on the Financial Statement